 - Time Limitation: all work, including transferred credits, counted toward the master’s degree must be completed during the seven years immediately preceding the date on which the degree is awarded

-- MSE Non–Thesis Paper: One (1) month prior to graduation, your adviser must email ASO that your paper is acceptable for partial fulfillment of the Masters Non-Thesis degree.
+- MSE Non–Thesis Paper: One (1) month prior to graduation, the graduate coordinator must email ASO that your paper is acceptable for partial fulfillment of the Masters Non-Thesis degree.
 Guidelines for the paper may be found by following the directions below:

 Students interested in completing their Masters of Science (Non-Thesis) degree via distance learning must be admitted into the graduate program in Materials Science and Engineering.